speechbrain/benchmarks/benchmarks/MOABB/README.md

 The [table above](#link-to-dataset-table) provides these values for each compatible dataset.

-When it comes to training the model utilizing the leave_one_subject_out approach, simply employ the `--train_mode leave-one-subject-out` flag.
+When it comes to training the model utilizing the leave-one-subject-out approach, simply employ the `--train_mode leave-one-subject-out` flag.

 By default trainings are performed on gpu.
 However, in case you do not have any gpu available on your machine, you can train models on cpu by specifying the `--device cpu` flag.